 Major School Production

-The Years 9/10 Play
+The Year 7/8 Play

 Speech and Drama

-Speech and Drama is taught by specialist teachers who work with individuals, pairs and small groups.
+Speech and Drama is offered at St Hilda’s as part of the cocurricular program for Year 4 to Year 12 students and is taught by specialist teachers from the Speech and Drama Association of Western Australia.
 Students may progress through the external Speech and Drama exam system (as with Music) or can take lessons without doing exams.
-Once a year, the Speech & Drama students perform a Speech & Drama Showcase; this is an evening of rehearsed pieces of theatre.
-The Showcase is an opportunity for parents to view their daughter’s dramatic work.
+Once a year, the Speech and Drama students perform a Speech and Drama Showcase for the ‘Exam Stream’ students.
+This is an evening of rehearsed pieces of theatre and is an opportunity for parents to view their daughter’s dramatic work.